tripcoding/proglog/README.md

 # proglog
-Proglog is a Distributed Service Application built in the book Distributed Services with Go by Travis Jeffery.
+Proglog is a Distributed Service Application built in the book Distributed Services with Go by Travis Jeffery. (https://pragprog.com/titles/tjgo/distributed-services-with-go/)

+The intention with this repo is to build, understand and change or improve the application presented on the book.